 So much has been said about the benefits of fish oil that it might be confusing to wade through the pile of information that it's out there.
 Well, I've done it for you.
 So sit back and enjoy reading all about it.

-Quality unprocessed fats are also necessary in the diet because they carry the fat-soluble vitamins A, D, E, and K to the body's tissues.
+Our body uses the fat we eat as a concentrated source of energy as well as building blocks for cell membranes and a variety of hormones.
+Good quality fats are also necessary in the diet because they carry the fat-soluble vitamins A, D, E, and K to the body's tissues.

 Fats and oils, including fish oil, are all made from fatty acids.
 Our bodies are also very good at manufacturing fats (for example, cholesterol).
 But some fats, known as essential fatty acids (EFAs), cannot be made by the body, they have to be supplied by the diet and we cannot live without them.

-The main two types of essential fatty acids are: omega-3 and omega-6.
+The main two types of essential fatty acids are omega-3 and omega-6:

 Omega-3 fatty acids are particularly concentrated in fish and fish oils, as well as in some land plants - flaxseed, hempseed, and walnuts.